sofialzira/REACT-/REACT-CHALLENGE/react-challenge/README.md

 This project showcases a developer's personal information, skills, and projects through three main sections:

 - Homepage: A brief introduction and background.
-- About me: A list of educational qualifications, certifications, and work experience.
+- About: A list of educational qualifications, certifications, and work experience.
 - Projects: A showcase of projects, including links and descriptions.
 The project is built using React and TypeScript to ensure type safety and scalability.